Markohs/ForceHTTPS/readme.md

 ## Important notes

-If you are using Cloudflare or some kind of proxy to serve your website, you need to make sure you configure Truested Proxies correctly or this Middleware will cause infinite redirect loops.
+If you are using Cloudflare or some kind of proxy to serve your website, you need to make sure you configure Truested Proxies correctly *or this Middleware will cause redirect loops*.

-Make sure you keep app\Http\Middleware\TrustProxies.php , variable $proxies, up to date. or on the config file /config/trustedproxy.php
+Make sure you keep `app\Http\Middleware\TrustProxies.php` , variable `$proxies`, up to date.
+Or the config file `/config/trustedproxy.php`

 ## Change log